wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 4. Follow the setup wizard to install any necessary SDK tools.

+**Ensure that you have the most recent version of Android Studio:**

-**Important to note!
-After launching Android Studio, please check to see if you have the most recent version.
-There is a check for updates option in the toolbar.**
+After launching Android Studio, select the check for updates option in the toolbar.**

 [More details needed here to download and install the appropriate packages]

-**Let’s take the time to set up your phone.**
+###Let’s take the time to set up your phone.###

 Now is a good time as any to set up your phone/tablet if you have one.
 (Remember, you can build and test many apps with just the built-in emulator.)
 You have to do four things to enable testing of your apps on your device: